-Froth is a small live lexical language for programmable devices, created by Nikolai Kozak.
+Froth is a small live lexical language for programmable devices.

 Froth is in pre-pre-pre alpha and in ongoing development.
-It was designed as a thesis project at the NYU ITP program.
+It was designed as a thesis project by Nikolai Kozak at the NYU ITP program.

 You can get in contact with me at: nkozak [at] nyu [dot] edu.